Numerical analysis and simulation of lateral memristive devices: Schottky, ohmic, and multi-dimensional electrode models: Conclusion

 Next, we applied the model to explore various contact configurations through a series of numerical simulations.
 The results provide insights into the conditions under which simplified one-dimensional models are adequate approximations, and when a multi-dimensional approach is required to accurately capture the complexity of charge transport in these systems.
 For small electrode lengths, regardless of the memristive layer thickness, we observed that 1D simplifications reliably approximate complex multi-dimensional simulations.
 Additionally, we found that the mixed and top contact configurations yield similar results across different electrode and memristive layer thicknesses, as most of the current flows through the top contact region in both cases.
 Our findings lay a solid foundation for further refining the modeling techniques for TMDC-based memristive devices and memtransistors.

 \textit{Acknowledgments} This work was partially supported by the Leibniz competition 2020 (NUMSEMIC, J89/2019), the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689), the LabEx CEMPI (ANR-11-LABX0007) as well as the Carl-Zeiss Foundation via the Project Memwerk and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 434434223 – SFB 1461.
+CCH and MH acknowledge the support of the CDP C2EMPI, together with the French State under the France-2030 programme, the University of Lille, the Initiative of Excellence of the University of Lille, the European Metropolis of Lille for their funding and support of the R-CDP-24-004-C2EMPI project.
+Part of the research was conducted within the context of the Inria - WIAS Berlin ARISE Associate Team.